-A., 17, Sudanese
+A., 17, Sudanese, survivor of 24 June 2022

 "They transported us in buses despite all our injuries.
 They transported us without any medical help.
 There was one person on the bus with us who was bleeding a lot, too much in fact, and when they took us off, he died.
 Some people even died two days later in Beni Mellal.
 We didn't get the care we needed in the hospitals."